aslom/serverless-nyc-bai-case-study/README.md

 ## Feedback

+Share Feedback  - we would apprecate if you take one minute to fill very short google form: https://ibm.biz/BdY3B8

-Feel free to reach out with any questions!
+Adn feel free to reach out with any questions!
 Twitter @aslom https://twitter.com/aslom

 ## Setup required